 ALLEF’s policy is broken down into the following sections

-- Suitability of trustees and volunteers
+- Suitability of volunteers

-- Training of trustees and volunteers
+- Training of volunteers

 - Procedures to ensure English exchange families provide a safe and suitable exchange environment